Practice

 • Instruction as part of the counsel team which successfully defended a $1 billion Guernsey court claim arising out of the liquidation of a Carlyle investment vehicle.
 Adam’s focus was the legal submissions in answer to wide ranging allegations including breach of fiduciary duty, negligence and wrongful trading.

-• Advising (with Jonathan Crow QC) about the defence of foreign proceedings which alleged a fraudulent misappropriation of corporate assets at an undervalue, conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.
+• Advising (with Jonathan Crow KC) about the defence of foreign proceedings which alleged a fraudulent misappropriation of corporate assets at an undervalue, conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.

 Adam has been instructed by the Government in matters concerning allegations of torture, extraordinary rendition and detainee mistreatment:

 • In relation to the provision of material to the ‘Detainee Inquiry’, chaired by Sir Peter Gibson which examined whether Britain was implicated in the improper treatment or rendition of detainees held by other countries in the aftermath of 9/11.
-The report of the inquiry was published on 19 December 2013: http://www.detaineeinquiry.org.uk/2013/12/report-of-the- detainee-inquiry/.
+The report of the inquiry was published on 19 December 2013: http://www.detaineeinquiry.org.uk/2013/12/report-of-thedetainee-inquiry/.

 • As part of the defence team in an action claiming damages for alleged complicity in the rendition to and detention in Guantanamo Bay of terrorism suspects.

-Cases of interest
+• Cases of Interest

 • Carlyle Capital Corporation Ltd (in Liquidation) v Conway [2017] Civil Action No.1510 (Royal Court of Guernsey, 4 September 2017).

-• JSC BTA Bank Ablyazov [2015] 1 WLR 4754 (Supreme Court).
+• JSC BTA Bank Ablyazov [2015] 1 WLR 4754 (Supreme Court)

 • Chemtrade Ltd v Fuchs Oil Middle East Ltd; Fuchs Petrolub AG [BVIHC(COM) 158 of 2010] and on appeal [BVIHCVAP2013/0004] – Eastern Caribbean Supreme Court: High Court (Commercial Division) and Court of Appeal.